oszuidwest/zwfm-liquidsoap/README.md

 ## HLS Output via Bunny CDN

 The system supports optional audio-only HLS output.
-Liquidsoap writes a local HLS live window to `/hls`, then mirrors it to Bunny Edge Storage with native `http.put` and `http.delete` calls.
+Liquidsoap writes a local HLS live window to `/hls` (a 64 MB tmpfs mount defined in `docker-compose.yml`), then mirrors it to Bunny Edge Storage with native `http.put` and `http.delete` calls.
 No sidecar uploader or extra Docker image dependency is required.

 The HLS ladder is: